-The world’s tallest building is the Burj Khalifa or the Khalifa Tower found in Downtown Dubai in the United Arab Emirates.
+Just beside GineersNow head office is the world’s tallest building is the Burj Khalifa found in MBR Boulevard, Emaar Square, Downtown Dubai in the United Arab Emirates.
 The 828-meter tower started construction on September 2004 and opened on January 2010.
-Much of the materials used in this building are concrete, steel, composites, and glass, which are the usual composition of a skyscraper.
+Much of the materials used in this building are concrete, steel, composites, and glass, which are the usual composition of a skyscraper construction.

 Runner-ups for the world’s tallest building are the 632-meter Shanghai Tower and the 541.3-meter One World Trade Center.
 Both are also made from the mentioned materials.